Whether we run road or trail, long runs are crucial for our training as they prepare our bodies and minds for our goal race mileage.

 When people think of long runs, the first thing that usually pops into their heads is an easy, leisurely run.

-Long slow distance runs (LSD), are the most typical, yet often neglected long run as a common misconception in running is that faster is better.
+Long slow distance runs (LSD), are the most typical, yet often neglected long run as a common misconception that running faster is better.

-In addition to being a training program staple for experienced runners, LSD runs are especially important for beginners who are just starting to build a base.
+In addition to being a training program staple for experienced runners, LSD runs are especially important for beginners who are just starting to build a base and experiencing adaptations to running long distances.

 They are also helpful for those coming off an injury who do not want to risk a relapse by throwing in any intensity.